-11. Communications.
-Enter name of radio communications to be charted; e.g., ATIS, AWOS/ASOS, CTAF, CLNC DEL, DEP CON, etc. Specify frequency(ies) only when multiple frequencies are available at a facility (such as the multiple DEP CON freqs at MIA) and there may be confusion as to which should be assigned to the procedure, or if the frequency(ies) are unique to the procedure.

-12. Fixes and/or NAVAIDs.
+- 12. Communications.
+Enter name of radio communications to be charted; e.g., ATIS, AWOS/ASOS, CTAF, CLNC DEL, DEP CON, etc. Specify frequency(ies) only when multiple frequencies are available at a facility (such as the multiple DEP CON freqs at MIA) and there may be confusion as to which should be assigned to the procedure, or if the frequency(ies) are unique to the procedure. - 13.
+Fixes and/or NAVAIDs.
 Enter only the fixes and/or NAVAIDs for which charting is requested but are not included in the textual description of the departure or entered in the transition route data.

-13. Remarks.
+14. Remarks.

+a.
 List information/data that is not to be charted; e.g., administrative data or notes for controller information (requested by ATC).
 However, if something does need to be charted, precede the text with the "Chart Note:" annotation.

-See Order 8260.19 for a chart note that is required if the SID/Graphic ODP is a Special.
+- b.
+See Order 8260.19 for a chart note that is required if the SID/Graphic ODP is a Special procedure.
 General chart notes (not Takeoff Minimums or Departure Instructions Notes) need to include instructions to the chart organization to place the note at the bottom of the entry.
-Use the following format: "Chart Note at bottom of entry..."

-14. Flight Inspected By.
-Enter the name of the pilot who conducted the flight inspection/ validation, and the date.
+Use the following format: "Chart Note at bottom of entry..." - c.
+When the procedure is being processed as an abbreviated amendment [see paragraph 2-1-6.b(4)], enter "Abbreviated Amendment." - 15.
+Flight Inspected By.
+Enter the name of the pilot who conducted the flight inspection/validation, and the date. - 16.
+Developed By.

-15. Developed By.
 Enter the name of the FAA procedure specialist and organizational routing code.
-If developed under an Other Transactional Authority, enter the procedure developer's name and organization.

-16. Approved By.
-Enter the name of AeroNav Products Manager, or his/her delegated representative.
-For procedures developed under an Other Transactional Authority, enter the name of the organization's manager or his/her delegated representative.
+If developed under an Other Transactional Authority (OTA), enter the procedure developer's name and organization. - 17.
+Approved By.
+Enter the name of AIS Manager, or his/her delegated representative.
+For procedures developed under an OTA, enter the name of the organization's manager or his/her delegated representative.
 This individual must sign in the "approved by" space and enter the date signed.
 If the procedure is a "Special," this line will contain the name of and be signed by the manager, AFS-400.

-17. Coordinated With.
-Specify the offices/organizations the procedure was coordinated.
-Departure procedure coordination must be identical with the approach procedure coordination as outlined in Order 8260.19 (latest edition), chapter 8.

-18. Changes.
-List changes relating to data entries.

-19. Reasons.
-List reasons for changes relating to data entries.

-20. Required Effective Date.
+18. Required Effective Date.